Gretchen Whitmer kidnapping plot: Participants in the plot

 The suspected participants were tied to a paramilitary militia group that called themselves the Wolverine Watchmen.
 The group was co-founded by Pete Musico and Joseph Morrison; the latter is considered the group's "commander".
 An NBC News investigation into the suspects' social media profiles found links between their ideologies and those of the broader boogaloo movement.
-The Wolverine Watchmen group had been recruiting members on Facebook from November 2019 until June 2020, when Facebook began purging all boogaloo-related material.
+The Wolverine Watchmen group recruited members on Facebook from November 2019 until June 2020, when Facebook purged all boogaloo-related material.

 The suspects named in the federal indictment, charged with conspiracy to commit kidnapping, were Adam Fox, Ty Garbin, Barry Croft, Kaleb Franks, Daniel Harris, and Brandon Caserta.
 Five of the men were Michigan residents, while the sixth, Croft, was from Delaware.
 Adam Fox and Barry Croft were accused of being the ringleaders of the plot.
 The suspects charged with state crimes, including providing material support for terrorist acts, firearm crimes, and gang membership, were Wolverine Watchmen founders Musico and Morrison, along with Shawn Fix, Eric Molitor, Michael Null, William Null, and Paul Bellar.
 At least four of the 13 suspects had attended prior rallies at the Michigan State Capitol.
 On October 15, a fourteenth suspect, Brian Higgins of Wisconsin, was charged at the state level with material support of an act of terrorism.
-Garbin pleaded guilty on January 27, 2021 and agreed to testify against his five alleged co-conspirators.
+Garbin pleaded guilty on January 27, 2021, and agreed to testify against his five alleged co-conspirators.